-The annual leave allowance for the position is currently 30 days.
+The annual leave allowance for the position is currently 29 days rising to 30 days after 5 years' service.
 This allowance is subject to the usual conditions regarding the granting of annual leave in the civil service, is based on a five-day week and is exclusive of the usual public holidays.